 So after realizing all of this, I slowly phased out the liquid cosmetic products in my life.
 I started shopping at Lush and got myself a soap bar.
 My first one was Honey I Washed The Kids.
 I LOVED it.
 The next step was a solid face wash and over the years I have replaced all my liquid cosmetics with solid alternatives.

-Nowaydays there are many small shops where you can find solid cosmetic products.
+Nowaydays there are many shops that sell solid cosmetic products.
 I am a huge fan of Nablus soap from Palestine, because of its very short ingredient list.
 I used to buy this at a store called De Tuinen in the Netherlands.
 Unfortunately, they stopped selling it.
 After moving to the US, I have found several alternatives through Etsy.
 Recently I ordered a olive oil based soap that I am really happy with from a Etsy shop called SommervilleSoapWorks, which turns out to be based in my neighborhood!
 Now that’s what I call supporting the local economy!

 Today I want to encourage you to get out of your comfort zone and try something new.
-Browse the web or visit an offline store and experiment with solid cosmetics.
-Start with something small, like a soap bar, and once you get used to this, try a shampoo bar or a scrub.
-Ease into it and I am sure, you won’t look back.
+Browse the web or visit an offline store and experiment with solid soap and shampoo.
+Start small, first start with a soap bar and once you get used to this, try a shampoo bar or a scrub.
+Ease into it and I promise, you won’t look back.

 Happy Plastic-Free Tuesday!